conda-forge/cfep/cfep-12.md

       To facilitate this, infrastructure will be provided to add a file to the package.
       (For eg: to add a copyright notice to the package).
-      If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or moved according to the previous guidelines.
+      If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or made private according to the previous guidelines.

 We suggest a message to the maintainers along the following lines